-- There are 11 colleges and universities with psychology degree programs in Utah.
+- There are 10 not-for-profit colleges and universities with psychology degree programs in Utah.1

-- 5 schools provide a master’s or advanced degree in psychology.1
+- 4 schools offer a master’s or advanced degree in psychology.1

 Continue reading below to learn more about a few of the undergraduate and graduate psychology programs offered at several of Utah’s colleges and universities.

 Schools in Utah with Psychology Programs

 Utah Tech University’s Social and Behavioral Sciences Department offers an undergraduate degree program in psychology that prepares students for entry-level careers as well as for continuing on to graduate study.
 The bachelor’s degree program is multidisciplinary and combines core psychology courses with learning from the disciplines of neurology, sociology, gerontology, education, and others.
 Psychology courses focus on the three core areas of Social/Developmental, Behavioral Neuroscience/Cognitive, and Clinical Counseling-Applied.
 Enrolled students will develop critical thinking skills as well as an appreciation and understanding of how human behavior is driven by complex interactions and influences.